Gower

 Mumbles

-Seaside village with ruined castle, boutique shops and small hotels, a town hill, a long promenade with great view of the bay leading to a pier and 2 picturesque tidal islands silhouetted on the horizon.
+Seaside village with a ruined castle on a hill, boutique shops and small hotels, a town hill, a long promenade with great view of the bay leading to a pier and 2 picturesque tidal islands silhouetted on the horizon, and some seafront cafes/bars.

-The seafront walk to the pier is highly recommended.
+The seafront walk along the bay to the pier is highly recommended.

 Cliff path walkable around the Mumbles headland to Rotherslade and Langland beaches, or walk uphill, past the shops, and veer left at the park for a shortcut.